-For example, our KS3 students have all missed out on a unit of work on poetry – key knowledge needed to access the GCSE curriculum and future years in KS3.
+For example, our KS3 students missed out on a unit of work on poetry during lockdown – key knowledge needed to access the GCSE curriculum and future years in KS3.
 We can’t go back over one topic at the risk of missing out another completely, likewise we can’t miss something out completely.

-We HAVE been setting work from home and for some students this work has been completed to a high standard.
-In my department we will use some lesson time to celebrate success with students and staff presenting some of the ‘best’ work and recapping information gained by completing these tasks.
+During school closures, we did set work to do at home, and for some students that work was completed to a high standard.
+In my department we use some lesson time to celebrate success with students and staff presenting some of the ‘best’ work and recapping information gained by completing these tasks.

-We’ll ask students to note down key terms to create their own knowledge organisers and complete low stakes quizzes on them in the following weeks.
-This will ensure the work that has been completed by students at home is utilised (and crucially embedded into the long term memory).
+We ask students to note down key terms to create their own knowledge organisers and complete low stakes quizzes on them in the following weeks.
+This ensures the work that has been completed by students at home is utilised (and crucially embedded into the long-term memory).

-For those who didn’t manage to engage at home there’s a second chance to capture the knowledge and learn it; this time with some face to face teacher help and a level of accountability via low stakes quizzing.
+For those who didn’t manage to engage at home, this offers a second chance to capture the knowledge and learn it; this time with some face-to-face teacher help and a level of accountability via low stakes quizzing.

 I’m always grateful that we have core skills in English that crop up over and over again – it means our students are comfortable returning after gaps not using one skill or another.
-For example, if we complete a unit of work on writing and then complete one that uses more reading skills they are able to recall the skills needed to analyse language.
-We also use an interleaved approach with the skills so we would reference those skills in all our SOWS regularly.
+For example, if we complete a unit of work on writing and then complete one that uses more reading skills, they are able to recall the skills needed to analyse language.
+We also use an interleaved approach with the skills so we would reference those skills in all our Schemes of Work regularly.

-While students have been working from home, our work has focused on writing as it is easier to teach usually requiring fewer resources, unlike reading which students need extracts or books for.
-This means our analysis skills will have had a long break.
-We’ve tried to counteract this with the use of instagram and a ‘daily read’ with three questions to encourage engagement with texts.
-However uptake has been minimal to actually answer the questions.
+While students were working from home, our work focused on writing as it was easier to teach, requiring fewer teaching resources, unlike reading which students need extracts or books for.
+This meant our analysis skills had a long break.
+We tried to counteract this with the use of Instagram and a ‘daily read’ with three questions to encourage engagement with texts.

-Again, we’ll aim to emphasise a fun ‘low stakes’ environment for the students to return to – to avoid them switching off or panicking if they can’t do something.
-Therefore, similarly to how we will build knowledge, we will practice the skills we can remember and celebrate successes.
+Again, we aim to emphasise a fun ‘low stakes’ environment for the students to return to – to avoid causing students stress and them switching off or panicking if they can’t do something.
+Therefore, similarly to how we will build knowledge, we will practise the skills we can remember and celebrate successes.

 We will ensure they are well spaced into the new learning students will experience as part of our English programme of study.

-It is also worth noting; a large part of what students will have missed includes concentrating for long periods and writing independently for extended periods of time – the actual ability to learn and engage in a school environment.
+It is also worth noting that one of the key things students will have missed during the pandemic is concentrating for long periods and writing independently for extended periods of time – the actual ability to learn and engage in a school environment.

-Therefore I’ll be keen to explore how to ‘retrain’ students and build in increasing periods of time for extended independent written work as part of the SOW.
+I’ll be keen to explore how to ‘retrain’ students and build in increasing periods of time for extended independent written work as part of the Scheme of Work.
 This will include making sure the majority of activities in the first half term were well chunked and no more than around 20 minutes, building up to 45 minutes of independent writing/response by the time we reach the end of a half term.

-Do you have any ideas on catching students up after remote learning?
-It feels like very unchartered territory so I’d love to hear some thoughts!
+Do you have any ideas for identifying gaps in learning and catching students up this year?
+I’d love to hear some thoughts!